bkochuna/mpact-dev-env/README.md

 mpact-dev-env-\<major_version>.\<minor_version>.\<patch>-tag

-Major version: incremented if TPLs or toolchain major version changes
+Major version: incremented for dev-envs containing TPL or tool with different major version than used in default

-Minor version: incremented if TPLs or toolchain minor version changes
+Minor version: incremented for dev-envs containing TPL or tool with different minor version than used in default

-Patch: incremented if TPLs or toolchain patch changes changes
+Patch: incremented for dev-envs containing TPL or tool with different patch than used in default

 Tag: set for any devations from major.minor.patch